Saturday, 29 August 2020

 Sunday, 23 August 2020

-Managed a rare trip into Glasgow today with a friend, and embarked on a wee tour around some familiar spots, including the area in the West End where I lived in as a toddler back in prehistoric times.
+Managed a rare trip into Glasgow today with an old school friend, and embarked on a wee tour around some familiar spots, including the area in the West End where I lived in as a toddler back in prehistoric times.
 (At least, that's what it feels like.)
 Took a few photos, and the above one shows what once used to be The Odeon Cinema in Renfield Street, though before that, it was known as The Paramount Cinema until it changed hands after World War II.
 It was built in 1934 and closed in 2006.

 The above photo shows part of Kelvingrove Park, as do the following six.
 I really should do some research and tell you something about it, but am far too lazy to bother.
 Anyway, all you really need to know is that it's a very pleasant-looking spot and the higher level just off Park Circus has some nice views of Glasgow University.
 I used to live just around the corner from both the park and university light years ago, but was far too young to know about the unsavoury reputation of parts of the park at certain times, and in fact, only learned of it as an adult.
 (Not as a participant, I hasten to add.)